abanob24/fl10/README.md

 ## Built with AI

 I built this with Claude as a development partner — the API route, the streaming logic, the system prompt design, and the test setup were all built collaboratively with Claude in a single working session.
 What I checked myself: I ran the build, the typecheck, and the unit tests locally and confirmed all four tests pass before treating this as done, and I personally ran the manual eval queries in `EVAL_TEMPLATE.md` against the live app rather than trusting the code alone.

 ---
-Built by [Abanob Morcos](https://github.com/abanob24) for FlyRank's AI Fluency program. ran the manual eval queries in `EVAL_TEMPLATE.md` against the live app rather than trusting the code alone.

----
 Built by [Abanob Morcos](https://github.com/abanob24) for FlyRank's AI Fluency program.